Common Questions about Registering

 The benefit of making your own copy is that your students can put more identifying information (like their first name and last initial) and that you can moderate content.

-I set aside time every Tuesday to fix broken links/images/files, etc. Please send me an email or fill out a the bug report form and I’ll get to it that week.
+I set aside time every Tuesday to fix broken links/images/files, etc. Please fill out a the bug report form and I’ll get to it that week.

 Occasionally, a link to an external site shows us that the activity has been removed.
 I reserve the right to change the activity completely without notice in this situation.
 I will always do my best to make sure the replacement activity meets the same standard(s).